splunk/splunk-sdk-javascript/README.md

 1. You will be granted support if you or your company are already covered under an existing maintenance/support agreement.
-Send an email to _support@splunk.com_ and include "Splunk JavaScript SDK" in the subject line.
+Send an email to _support@splunk.com_ and include "Splunk SDK for JavaScript" in the subject line.

 2. If you are not covered under an existing maintenance/support agreement, you